 Including verbs in blog name acts as a call to action to your readers.
 It's simply creative and effective.

-The words you use should create the specific image or an imagination in your reader's mind.
+The words you use should create the specific image or an imagination in your reader's mind, only then it causes the brand memorability.

 Like Go, Shout, Jump, Think, Scratch.

-The verbs are simply engaging and sparkles some action in your readers' mind.
+The verbs are simply engaging and sparkles some actions in your readers' mind.

 Are they coming to your blog to learn something specific?
 Then include some words in your blog name that describes what your blog content is about.